telerik/ajax-docs/general-information/troubleshooting/jquery-troubleshooting.md

 ## How To Use Unobtrusive Validation In .NET 4.5 Telerik Web Site / Telerik Web Application That Has jQuery Registered In RadScriptManager

 Even if you created a web site with the **.NET 4.5 Telerik Web Site** Visual Studio template, you can still have an additional jQuery version that is registered withRadScriptManager as **jquery**.
 This can happen, for example, if you installed the AspNet.ScriptManager.jQuery NuGet package.
-This puts you in situation similar to the one that is described in the [How To Use Unobtrusive Validation In .NET 4.5 Web Forms Site With RadScriptManager](#how-to-use-unobtrusive-validation-in-.net-4.5-web-forms-site-/-web-forms-application-with-radscriptmanager) section, because you have two registered versions of jQuery - one with the Telerik controls and one with the NuGet package.
+This puts you in situation similar to the one that is described in the [How To Use Unobtrusive Validation In .NET 4.5 Web Forms Site / Web Forms Application With RadScriptManager](#how-to-use-unobtrusive-validation-in-net-45-web-forms-site--web-forms-application-with-radscriptmanager) section, because you have two registered versions of jQuery - one with the Telerik controls and one with the NuGet package.

 The solution is also similar because you need to leave only one version of jQuery on the web site, however in this case the order for registering the scripts in RadScriptManager is not defined by the Visual Studio template so you need to configure it manually.